pragyanprasu/LRI-LBL-2024/README.md

 arXiv:

-Our work discusses the possibility of constraining and discovering the long-range interaction (LRI) arising from a plethora of U(1)' symmetries.
+Our work discusses the prospects of constraining and discovering the long-range interaction (LRI) arising from a plethora of U(1)' symmetries.
+It also discusses the novel prospect of distinguishing between LRI symmetries.

 Below are the brief about the content of each folder.
 For further details, see the Readme file inside each folder